L.M. Hosler has had a self-education in money management. Many times, she has had to work extra side jobs in order to pay her bills.

 Knowing How to Save on Groceries During Rough Times Is a Critical Skill

 Life goes through cycles where most times are rosy and times are good.
-Sometimes, money is not a problem, but then come the dark days and rough times of depressions and recessions.
+Sometimes, money is not a problem, but then come the dark days and rough times of depression and recession.
 Many of us experience those rough times throughout our lifetimes, and we need to learn new ways, or perhaps adopt old ways, to survive the bad times.
 Hopefully, the following tips will help.

 Today, young families with children are still struggling with the high cost of feeding their children just as much as the generations before them.
 Raising and feeding several hungry children on a daily basis is a struggle and can be quite stressful.